 - Indirect method using sulfuric acid

 Application of ethanol as fuel in IC engines:

-Gasoline is blend with methanol or ethanol that was produced biologically.
+Gasoline is blended with methanol or ethanol that was produced biologically.
 This type of fuel is used for cars and petrol engine vehicles that already run on roads.
 Scientists claim that using such fuels will reduce the greenhouse gas emission.
-Petrol engines used in automobiles used spark plug ignition technology and the fuel vapours are combusted in the cylinder.
+Petrol engines used in automobiles used spark plug ignition technology and the fuel vapors are combusted in the cylinder.
 Gasoline itself is not the outstanding fuel in terms of octane number.
 The octane value of the fuel has increased by adding additives in recent times.
-The additives that were used in gasoline has harmful effect on environment for example tetraethyl lead is toxic compound, MTBE cause water pollution and when coming toluene and benzene they are best cancer causing compounds.
-Ethanol now used as additive that replaces all other harmful compounds.
-Due to oxygen content in its structure it improve combustion and decrease the emission of harmful unburnt hydrocarbons and carbon monoxide.
+The additives that were used in gasoline has a harmful effect on the environment, for example, tetraethyl lead is toxic compound, MTBE cause water pollution and when coming toluene and benzene they are the top cancer-causing compounds.
+Ethanol now used as an additive that replaces all other harmful compounds.
+Due to oxygen content in its structure, it improves combustion and decreases the emission of harmful unburnt hydrocarbons and carbon monoxide.